accountinglib/accountinglib/README.md

 * PDF document generation with OpenPDF  https://github.com/LibrePDF/OpenPDF/ or Pdfbox https://pdfbox.apache.org/
 * UBL (Universal Business Language) object support https://github.com/phax/ph-ubl
 * BigDecimal for number operations.
 Possibly using an adapter.

-# Background
-Intended for use in accounting systems to ensure that accounting is performed in a standard, universal way according to accounting best practices and accounting standards.

-The goal is to provide an open, standards-based accounting toolkit that makes financial data verifiable, transparent, and trustworthy across systems.

 ## Requirements
 Accountinglib requires Java 21.